goal777/ShuoWei_SDU.github.io/index.md

 ## About Me

-I am graduate student at Shandong University, School of Mathematics, majoring in Operational research and Cybernetics.
+I am currently a graduate student at the School of Mathematics, Shandong University, majoring in Operational Research and Cybernetics under the supervision of Professor Yan Jin.
+Prior to this, I received my undergraduate degree from North China University of Water Resources and Electric Power in 2024.
+My research interests lie primarily in extremal graph theory.
 ## Research Interests

 - **Extremal Graph Theory:** subgraph existence, hamiltonian